VR9500 Revolution Vibration Controller

 The second output channel supplies a 1-volt constant amplitude reference signal.
 The phase of this signal relative to the main output can be fixed at any phase or set to shift at a configurable rate.
 This signal may be used to trigger a strobe light or other measurement device requiring triggering lock with the output signal.

-A multitude of graphical display options are available, including peak acceleration, peak velocity, peak-to-peak displacement, output drive, channel-to-channel transmissibility, and phase as a function of either frequency or time.
+A multitude of graphical display options are available, including peak acceleration, peak velocity, peak-to-peak displacement, output drive, cycle counts, channel-to-channel transmissibility, and phase as a function of either frequency or time.
 Graphs can be easily auto-scaled or zoomed, and cursors displayed.
 Data and text annotations can be easily placed on the graphs, with data values updated live as the data changes.